Vineet012004/Cold-Email-Generator/README (1).md

 **Imagine a scenario:**

-- Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
+- Apple needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
-- Atliq is Software Development company can provide a dedicated software development engineer to Nike.
-So, the business development executive (Mohan) from Atliq is going to reach out to Nike via a cold email.
+- Atliq is Software Development company can provide a dedicated software development engineer to Apple.
+So, the business development executive (Vineet Sharma) from Atliq is going to reach out to Nike via a cold email.

 ![img.png](imgs/img.png)